-What To Do When a Child Poops or Pees in the Tub
+What to Do When a Child Poops or Pees in the Bathtub

 At some point, the kid is going to go #1 or #2 in the tub.
 When it happens, remember to relax.
 It’s not that big a deal after all.

-Bathing is one of the more chill aspects of parenthood – everybody loves smelling a clean baby, and they’re either too small to do anything but comply, young enough to be completely enchanted by bubbles, or old enough to start taking a little responsibility.
-Sure, it doesn’t always go according to plan, but it’s still pretty relaxing.
-But sometimes it’s too relaxing for the kid.
+Bath time may not always go exactly according to plan, but it should still be a relaxing time for you and your kid.
+Sometimes it’s too relaxing for the kid.
 Even potty-trained children can get distracted and poop or pee in a nice warm bath.
 When that happens, the immediate question is how to handle a very gross situation quickly.
-(The secondary question, of course, is whether it might not be best to just burn the house down and use the insurance money to buy a new one.)
-Fortunately, there’s a concrete answer.
+The next question is whether pee or poop in the tub is dangerous.
+After all, can’t a baby get pink eye from poop?
+(The final question, of course, is whether it might not be best to just burn the house down and use the insurance money to buy a new one.)
+Fortunately, we have expert answers to those questions.

 First, the good news.
 A little pee never killed anyone.
 According to Stephanie Bosche, a Certified Pediatric Nurse Practitioner at Tri-County Pediatrics in Philadelphia, if it’s yellow, parents can keep it mellow because urine is a pretty clean bodily fluid, at least bacteria-wise.
 “A little pee in the tub?
 Not too worried about it,” Bosche explains.
 “Maybe if you just started filling the tub, we could empty it out and start over.
 But if you already have the bathtub full and you’re in full bath mode, there’s no need to empty out the bathtub because your child pees a little bit.”